 The town is usually pretty quiet, but it has its own special charm and lots of fun things to do and see.

+The famous Charlie's Bar in San Nicolas While many visitors travelto Aruba for the beachesand day spas, some come for another reason.
+Sint Nicolaas is Aruba's second capital and home to the island's principal red light district.
 This area, Aruba's oldest village, was once a bustling port during the days of the refinery.
 Its primary role now is to serve as a tourist attraction.

 For many years, one of the main reasons travelers came to this end of the island was to visit Charlie's Bar.
 Since the 1940s, when scuba divers began to hang their undersea finds on the walls, this pub has been famous.